qdraw/starsky/starsky/starskywebhtmlcli/readme.md

 - `html`, uses razor to generate html files
 - `jpeg`, resizes images to smaller files
 - `moveSourceFiles`, move action to child folder
+- `publishContent` move content from `WebHtmlPublish/PublishedContent` to the output directory
+- `publishManifest` include manifest in output folder.
+Manifest is needed to use `starskyWebFtpCli`

 #### SourceMaxWidth